Raknoche/Raknoche.github.io/_posts/2017-02-05-Automatic-Image-Quality-Assessment.md

 # <a name="ChoosingAModel"></a> Choosing an appropriate model

-Before we describe how to assess the quality of each image, we need to define what the "quality" of an image means.
+Before I describe how to assess the quality of each image, we need to define what the "quality" of an image means.
 AptDeco's database has a number of metrics which we could use to define "quality."
 Most of these metrics, such as a listing's click through rate and conversion rate, are influenced by outside factors, such as the price of a listing, or the age of the furniture.
-Even if we were to account for these factors, the images that are displayed in the store are already edited.
+Even if we account for these factors, the images that are displayed in the store are already edited.
 This means that any model which uses these metrics could only suggest improvements to the already-edited images, rather than to the raw images that users upload directly.

 A more useful measure of image quality can be defined by AptDeco's choice to edit and display an image, or to reject it.
 AptDeco's editors don't record the outcome of this decision in their database, but they were willing to help me hand-label a subset of 2000 images for this purpose.
 In this light, the goal of assessing image quality becomes a binary classification problem in which we try to predict the probability that an unedited picture will be edited and displayed on the front page of a listing.

 To accomplish this goal, we'll need to train a machine learning model to emulate a human's subjective opinion of each image's quality.
-The go-to model for image processing is a convolutional neural network (CNN), which requires minimal preprocessing of an image, and can easily account for the spatial correlation of individual pixels.
+The go-to model for image processing is a [convolutional neural network (CNN)](http://cs231n.github.io/convolutional-networks/), which requires minimal preprocessing of an image, and can easily account for the spatial correlation of individual pixels.
 Unfortunately, we lack the large amount of labeled data that is required to train a CNN.

-Instead, we'll need to implement a more simple classification model.
-After considering multiple algorithms, I settled on an AdaBoost random forest classifier due to its higher test performance relative to other models.
-The Adaboost model focuses on hard to classify samples, which helps boost performance on borderline images.
+Instead, we'll need to implement a simpler classification model.
+After considering multiple algorithms, I settled on an [AdaBoost](https://en.wikipedia.org/wiki/AdaBoost) [Random Forest Classifier](https://en.wikipedia.org/wiki/Random_forest) due to its higher test performance relative to the other models.
+The random forest model well suited for the nonlinearity of the classification problem, and the AdaBoost boosting algorithm helps to properly classify the many borderline images in our database.
 Most importantly, the model can output the probability that an image belongs to the "high quality" class, rather than simply classifying the images on a binary scale.
 This is a nice feature to have, since we can use the continuous probability to rank the quality of images within the "high quality" and "low quality" groups.
 (Note: This is why support vector machines were not considered, since the output of these models should not be interpreted as a continuous probability.)

 # <a name="ColorSpaces"></a> Extracting Different Color Spaces From an Image

-The input features for our model will need to describe certain characteristics of each image.
-We'll discuss the details of these features in the next section, but suffice it to say that many of them will describe how colors change throughout the picture.
+The input features for our model will need to describe different characteristics of each image.
+I'll detail each of these features in the next section, but suffice it to say that many of them will describe how colors change throughout the picture.
 We can represent these colors in a number of different [color spaces](https://en.wikipedia.org/wiki/List_of_color_spaces_and_their_uses), which each have their own advantages.
-In this section, I'll discuss the four different color spaces that we'll be working with.
+In this section, I'll discuss the four color spaces that we'll be working with.

 1) **The RGB Color Space**